odrick/free-tex-packer/README.md

 OpenPacker is a texture packing tool to create optimized spritesheets and texture atlases from a collection of images.

-This project is forked from [Free Texture Packer]([https://github.com/odrick/free-tex-packer/releases).
+This project is forked from [free-tex-packer](https://github.com/odrick/free-tex-packer/releases).

 # Features
 * Sprite rotation